code2244/code2244/README.md

 - 📫 How to reach me **rickhdev@gmail.com**

-- ⚡ Fun fact **I have 7 cats🐈.
-I'm a photographer, bartender and I'm interested in Web Development and CyberSecurity**
+- ⚡ Fun fact **I have 7 cats🐈, I'm a photographer, and I'm interested in Web Development and CyberSecurity**

 <h3 align="left">Connect with me:</h3>
 <p align="left">